shawndromat/graphql-api-wrapper/README.md

 * Bundling all the external API calls into one GraphQl call means the GraphQl call won't return until all external calls finish and will only be as performant as the slowest call

 ## Try it out
 [Click here](http://graphql-api-wrapper.cfapps.io/graphql) to use the GraphiQl interface.
-You can try the following Customer query with or without their associated Agent.
-I've added a 5 second delay to all Agent queries so you can tell whether or not an additional API call has been made.
+You can try the following Product query with or without sizes and colors.
+I've added a couple second delay to all additional queries so you can tell whether or not an additional API call has been made.

 Customer only
 ```
 {
-  getCustomer(id: "23456") {
+  getProduct(id: "23456") {
     id
+    category
     name
   }
 }